 Utilizing his skills in research and legal writing, Bryce recently prepared a persuasive brief that protected his client’s interest in an ongoing medical practice worth tens of millions of dollars.
 His commitment and determination to provide the highest quality legal representation is a fundamental factor in ensuring the protection of his client’s separate property assets.
 Bryce brings a passion for perfection and attention to detail to the Hance Law Group team, and his logical and compassionate approach have helped his clients successfully protect their financial assets and navigate the emotional turmoil of contested custody cases.
 Bryce’s ability to think outside-the-box and construct creative solutions gives his clients the confidence and assurance needed to make decisions that are in their children’s best interests.

-In his personal life, Bryce enjoys spending time with his wife and two sons and their golden retriever.
-He and his wife are active members of their church, where they participate in community service projects and enjoy their small group’s quarterly cookouts.
-When he is not in the courtroom or having fun with his family, Bryce likes to read, stay up to date on current events, and is a zealous – though mostly unsuccessful – fantasy football participant.
+In his personal life, Bryce enjoys spending time with his wife and their three children.
+Bryce and his wife are active members of their church, where they lead a community group of five families and serve in the kid’s ministry on Sunday mornings.
+When he is not in the courtroom, Bryce enjoys family cookouts, reading, and is a zealous—thought mostly unsuccessful—fantasy football participant.

 Doctor of Jurisprudence/Juris Doctor (J.D.), Wesleyan School of Law, Texas 2013